jonspock/docker-based-gitian-builder/README.md

 Deterministic builds produce final binaries that, when hashed, always produce the same hash for all subsequent builds for a given set of inputs.
 Of the writing of this README, most all build chains produce binaries non-deterministically.
 The main reason is the inclusion of time stamps and other meta information into the artifact.
 The gitian-builder project seeks to remove these differences.

-To highlight this issue, if you were to compile bitcoin core from source using [these directions](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md) and then repeat the process a few minutes later and then took a hash of the resulting binaries, they would be different, why?
+To highlight this issue, if you were to compile devault core from source using [these directions](https://github.com/devault/devault/blob/master/doc/build-unix.md) and then repeat the process a few minutes later and then took a hash of the resulting binaries, they would be different, why?
 All the same software was used as inputs, Bitcoin itself was pointed to the same tag, what's the problem?
 The problem is that certain software dependenices of Bitcoin insert meta data like timestamps and file directory paths into the final binary.
 Therefore, a binary produced at time A will be different than a binary produced at time B. The Debian project has an ambitious project to retroactively patch packages in their archive to enable them to produce deterministic builds.
 This is a tall order because of the breadth of changes across many packages.
 Here is the current [status](https://tests.reproducible-builds.org/debian/index_issues.html).
 Until this project is complete, we need a project such as this one.

 ### The current challenge
 It turns out that distributing software has many security-related challenges.
 One of the main concerns is protecting software from being _tampered with_ before execution on end-users' computer systems.

-Recent news has pointed out a dire [security warning](https://bitcoin.org/en/alert/2016-08-17-binary-safety) highlighting the stakes.
+Recent news has pointed out a dire [security warning](https://devault.org/en/alert/2016-08-17-binary-safety) highlighting the stakes.
 It is absolutely imperative that we have easy-to-use tools for detection of malfeasance.

 IMPORTANT: Although this project aims to automate and ease the pain of creating deterministic builds, it DOES NOT relinquish its users from understanding exactly what is happening during the build and the construction of the build environment.
 It is very important to carefully audit the process by which all the relevant pieces come together to produce the final artifact, the manifest files, and the final signature file.
 It is also important to cultivate your personal [Web of Trust](https://en.wikipedia.org/wiki/Web_of_trust) provided that you decide to share your final manifest and corresponding signature.
 The degree to which people trust your digital signature lends credibility to offered binaries.